9-month-old baby milestones

-With a nine-month-old baby, you might feel a little like you want to hit the pause button.
+With a 9-month-old baby, you might feel a little like you want to hit the pause button.
 Between their sweet smiles, better nights of sleep and more fun ways to play during the day, this can truly be an amazing stage.
 (But, to be fair, we think that for just about all stages.
-There is always something to appreciate!)
+There is always something to appreciate.)

-Right now, your baby's newfound mobility is probably keeping them and you on the go.
+Right now, your baby’s newfound mobility is probably keeping them—and you—on the go.
 Some babies are gearing up to walk around this point while others are content to get around by crawling, scooting or even rolling for a while longer.
-That's fine—there's a pretty broad range with most motor skill milestones; some babies may skip crawling altogether!
+That’s fine—there’s a pretty broad range with most motor skill milestones; some babies may skip crawling altogether!
 Still, by keeping track of what milestones your baby is working on achieving, you can support their development and consult with your pediatrician if you have any questions or concerns.

-- With a developing understanding of object permanence, your nine-month-old baby realizes things still exist when they are out of sight.
+- With a developing understanding of object permanence, your 9-month-old baby realizes things still exist when they are out of sight.
 This makes peekaboo a real hit!

-- Your baby is working on talking... although you might not be able to make sense of everything they say quite yet.
-Note if your baby doesn't babble yet.
+- Your baby is working on talking… although you might not be able to make sense of everything they say quite yet.
+Take note if your baby doesn’t babble yet.

-- Your nine-month-old should be able to track objects as they move, which includes watching things as they fall.
+- Your 9-month-old should be able to track objects as they move, which includes watching things as they fall.

 - Your little one should be able to sit without support.
-One way or another, most nine-month-old babies are on the move.
+One way or another, most 9-month-old babies are on the move.
 Although your baby may not be walking yet (or even for a while), pay attention to whether they can bear weight on their legs with support.

-- Your baby's fine motor skills are developing, too!
-Your nine-month-old should be able to transfer objects from hand to hand, and “rake” food towards themselves with their fingers.
+- Your baby’s fine motor skills are developing, too!
+Your 9-month-old should be able to transfer objects from hand to hand, and “rake” food towards themselves with their fingers.

 - Your baby should be both skilled and interested in putting things in their mouth.
 That’s great at mealtime, but be sure to keep them away from small objects that could be choking hazards.